 In some instances, you may want to hit “forward” on the email and then send it directly back to the group.
-The benefit of this is that you can then type a message so that you can get some feedback from others who have access to the email.
+The benefit of this is that you can then type a message so that you can get feedback from others who have access to the shared email address.

-It may be what’s needed to keep everyone on the same page or to provide insight into a recurring issue that’s happening within the organisation.
+It may be what’s needed to keep everyone on the same page or to provide insight into a recurring issue that’s happening within the organization.

 Change Passwords Like Clockwork

 When interviewed by the Digital Guardian, 44% of consumers shared they changed their passwords only once a year or less.

 When you have a shared inbox, it’s likely going to be accessed by many people.
 Some of these people may come and go from your organization throughout the year.
 That’s why this shared mailbox rule is so important.